grpc/proposal/L89-core-remove-grpc-insecure-channel-creation-api.md

 * From security perspective, if there is a need to restrict the usage of gRPC insecure channels, the problem is simplified to some extent because we only need to control a single means of creating insecure channels, instead of two.

-* Most importantly, since we introduce a different target for each credential type, for the binaries that do not rely on SSL-related functionalities, they do not need to bringin SSL dependency and thus will have a smaller binary size.
+* Most importantly, since we introduce a different target for each credential type, for the binaries that do not rely on SSL-related functionalities, they do not need to bring in SSL dependency and thus will have a smaller binary size.

-* The proposed change only affects users who directly interact with Core surface APIs (e.g., by calling insecure channel creation API's).
+* The proposed change only affects users who directly interact with Core surface APIs (e.g., by calling insecure channel creation APIs).
 For the users who interact with wrapped language implementations, the change will be no-op.

 ## Implementation